 This Math Circle focuses on the concept that classical composers incorporated variations on themes in their compositions just as mathematicians create them in their work.
-Isopmorphic problems appear dissimilar on the surface, but have the same underlying structure.
-We’ll try out some traditional river-crossing problems, and and attempted to solve them.
+Isomorphic problems appear dissimilar on the surface, but have the same underlying structure.
+We’ll try out some traditional river-crossing problems, and attempted to solve them.
 Then we’ll try some problems that are not about crossing a river, and compared and contrasted them.
 Finally we’ll try to create our own isomorphs.